easyctf/librectf/docs/challenge-import.md

 # automatically exits with status 0
 ```

-## Problem build dependencies
+## Challenge build dependencies

 Sometimes, there may be extra steps you'd like to take before you import the challenges, such as building binaries or generating files.
 Perhaps you are storing all of your challenges in a code repository and don't want to commit build artifacts.
 In order to cater to this need, OpenCTF will check for the existence of a `Makefile` in the challenge directory and run it before anything else happens.

 Make sure that wherever you're running this import tool, you also have all the dependencies required to run the Makefiles.
 Don't put anything user- or team-specific in these Makefiles, since they are only run *once* during import.
-If you'd like to generate files that are specific to a user or team, set the challenge to `autogen` in `problem.toml`.
+If you'd like to generate files that are specific to a user or team, set the challenge to `autogen` in `meta.toml`.